ThinkerYzu/MoSingAr/README.md

 The basic idea is to use seccomp to create a sandbox at remote, and translate IO to requsts over network.
 The files are cached at remote machines for efficiency.

+# playground/
+ - tryseccomp.c is an example of interception of syscalls with seccomp.